nonoMain/keeper/README.md

 ## Archive info file
 *this file will contain information that helps keeper to present and use the archive* (it is located in <archive-dir>/archive.info)
-> you can add to this file other stuff outside of what listed in the description
+> you can add to this file other stuff outside of what listed in the example
-### archive.info terms:
-* archive-creator - the username of the user that this backup came from, this will be used to edit some files and correct the path inside them from /home/<olduser>
-                   to /home/<newuser> in the case where the usernames are different
-* date-created    - the date that the archive was created in, will be shown to the user before restoring from this archive
-* doc             - a short description about this archive and important notes if there are any will be shown to the user before restoring from this archive
+> 'creator' field is required if you want to use the --sed-home-path option

 ### default archive information file
 the default file will insert the archive-creator and the date information when creating a backup (located in <archive-dir>/archive.info)